 I am well aware that many Inspectors offer on-site reports, they are becoming the norm….Why is that?
 Many Agents like them, and refer clients that direction if they don’t take too much extra time. (which is why many of them like team inspections as well) Now I’m going to ruffle some more feathers here, and I am well aware of it, because it’s something I do on a regular basis, and have pretty much always done.
 (I’m a middle child and a Home Inspector, so It’s my natural element) Many Agents want the “Request For Repairs on record as soon as possible to help hold things together, if you take too much time to think, you just might think beyond your emotions.
 Not only that, but if you sit down to lunch after the inspection and put together the Request For Repairs, there is a good chance that you have not studied the report (30 – 40 Pages) and allowed time for things to sink in… You normally have 10 – 17 days for your due diligence; don’t waste a minute of it, but don’t be rushed into anything either… I GUARANTEE, that when you sit down and READ my written report, read and ponder it, it will have a much greater impact on you than anything I might say during or after the inspection.
 GUARANTEED!!!
 I know this because of the countless phone calls I get on a regular basis from Clients who say….”
 I don’t remember you mentioning anything about such and such…” Besides…I need something to do at night to keep me out of trouble…

 How am I different?
-I have over three thousand inspections under my belt, an active General Contractors License, and CREIA “Master” Inspector status; furthermore, I am small, (5’6″ – 155 lbs) which is a great advantage for an inspector.
+I have over four thousand inspections under my belt, an active General Contractors License, current ICC Certification, and current CREIA “Master” Inspector status; furthermore, I am relatively compact, (5’6″ – 145 lbs) which is a great advantage for an inspector.
 Sadly, the fact is that the vast majority of inspectors are relatively new to the business, or think they can get by without continual and constant education.
-Active membership in CREIA or ASHI provide for, and mandate, proof of continuing education on a regular basis.
+Active membership in CREIA, ICC, or ASHI provide for, and mandate, proof of continuing education on a regular basis.
 Your concern of course is to discover another experienced and well trained inspector before your seventeen days of due diligence is up.

 As I said on my home page, I know most of the very best, and experienced inspectors, but I’m certainly not going to tell you their names here.
 I will, however, give you a few questions to ask and there are links for you to get the answers.
 (You may have to copy and paste the links to your browser)